Food By Themes

 Website

-Ji Xiang Confectionery is not a halal-certified eatery.
+Ji Xiang Confectionery is not halal-certified.

 14. Leung Sang Hong Kong Pastries